-It is really important to understand your client.
-For many, they prefer to work with someone they already trust even if that person isn’t the best in the world at a new topic.
-The trust-thing is a bigger deal to many that the lack of skills as long as you are resourceful.
+It is important to understand your client.
+Many prefer to work with someone they already trust even if that person isn’t the best in the world at a new topic.
+The trust is a bigger deal to many than the lack of skills as long as you are resourceful.

 It also depends on your client’s goal.
 Is this an area where they absolutely need to get results and are 100% focused on it or is it something that they just need to get done?
 Pick what you are more comfortable with.